 A blood test is available for celiac disease but, like any test, it is not 100% accurate.
-If this blood test is negative and there is still a high suspicion or family history of celiac disease, a gastroenterologist may need to perform an endoscopy.
+This test evaluates the immune system’s response to gluten.
+Most patients with celiac disease have certain genes called HLA-DQ2 or DQ8, and this test can also be used for diagnosis.(2) If blood tests are negative and there is still a high suspicion or family history of celiac disease, a gastroenterologist may need to perform an endoscopy and biopsy.
 This procedure is done under sedation as a tube is inserted through the mouth and passed into the small intestine for observation and biopsy.
 Both the blood tests and the endoscopy need to be done while the patient is eating gluten.

 Those who are diagnosed with celiac disease need to completely and permanently avoid any form of gluten in their diets.
-The assistance of a dietitian or nutritionist is recommended.
+Getting help from a dietitian or nutritionist is recommended.

-There is research showing a possible decreased risk of celiac disease with breast feeding and continued breast feeding when gluten is introduced into the child’s diet.
+There is research that shows a possible decreased risk of celiac disease with breast feeding and continued breast feeding when gluten is introduced into the child’s diet.
 A previous history of intestinal infections and the state of natural bacteria in the gut may influence the development of celiac disease.
-Additionally, wheat has been modified to contain higher amounts of gluten and this, alongside the increased ingestion of wheat (breads) in developed countries, may contribute to the increasing incidence of celiac disease.
+Additionally, wheat has been modified to contain higher amounts of gluten and this, along with the increased ingestion of wheat (breads) in developed countries, may contribute to the increasing incidence of celiac disease.

 If you believe you may have a food allergy, see an allergist / immunologist.